 How Early Can You Teach a Baby to Swim?

 Babies as young as 4 months old can start to become acclimated to the water with their parents.
 At this age, a baby is mostly learning to get comfortable in the water to lay a foundation for future learning and enjoyment.
 Starting to learn the basics of water safety with a parent’s supervision can also begin at this age.

 Goldfish Swim School

-Register your baby for swim classes at Goldfish Swim School with their WOW customer service and start enjoying all the benefits those lessons have to offer!
+Register anytime for our swim classes for babies at Goldfish Swim School.
+Prepare for WOW customer service and start enjoying all the benefits those lessons have to offer!